bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 #### The semicolon

-In JavaScript you should put a semicolon after every command, to tell the browser that that command is finished.
+In JavaScript you should put a semicolon after every command.
+This tells the browser that the command is finished.
 This is not strictly required, but it is recommended.
 Here's an example:

 `command;`